b-casey/OpenSMACX/README.md

 Tested with CodeBlocks using GCC 8.1.0 compiler.
 Added project file (cbp) courtesy of induktio.

 v0.2
-* Veh, Map and Base related code that sets the groundwork to work on more complex functions.
+* Veh, Map and Base related code that sets the groundwork to break down more complex functions.
 * Engine classes: Font, Spot, Time.
-* Total decompiled and redirected function count: 308
+* Decompiled and redirected function count: 308

 Bug Fixes:
 * Added an additional check to facility_avail() that prevents the Caretakers from being given the